NCI Graduate Student Recruiting Program

-I am attending graduate school on a H1B visa.
+I am attending graduate school on a F1 visa.
 Can I still apply?

 Yes, you can still apply to the program.
-The basic requirement is that you are a student at a US degree granting institution.
-However, you should know that if you are not a permanent resident at the time of appointment, the NIH will only support J1 visas.
+The basic requirement is that you are a senior Ph.D. student at a U.S. degree granting institution.
+However, you should know that you must become a permanent resident or hold a J1 visa at the time of appointment.
+Please visit the NIH Division of International Services for more information.